GLOSSARY OF AGGIE TERMS, TRADITIONS, SONGS & YELLS

 Other Education, The – The education a student receives outside of the normal classroom experience that helps to make the Aggie a well-rounded, moral, and ethical person.

-Parents’ Weekend – An A&M tradition previously designated as Mother’s Day, Mother and Dad’s Day, Parent Appreciation, and Open House.
+Parents’ Weekend (Family Weekend) – An A&M tradition previously designated as Mother’s Day, Mother and Dad’s Day, Parent Appreciation, and Open House.
 Corps flower pinning, chapel services, military reviews, Parents of the Year receptions, campus tours and outfit award presentations have been part of the weekend since its beginning.
 New activities are continually being added and include a traditions program, concerts, Bevo Burn Barbecue, Maroon and White Football Game, All University Awards, and ‘Ol Army Yell Practice.

 Parson’s Mounted Cavalry – The only mounted ROTC unit in the U.S.